-Chipyard is a a framework for designing and evaluating full-system hardware using agile teams.
-It is composed of a collection of tools and libraries designed to provide an intergration between open-source and commercial tools for the development of systems-on-chip.
-New to Chipyard?
-Jump to the Chipyard Basics page for more info.
+Chipyard is a framework for designing and evaluating full-system hardware using agile teams.
+It is composed of a collection of tools and libraries designed to provide an integration between open-source and commercial tools for the development of systems-on-chip.

+Important: New to Chipyard?
+Jump to the Initial Repository Setup page for setup instructions.

-CHAPTER 1
+Contents 1